 Visiting Hours and Policies

 WVU Medicine hospitals and facilities have special visitation guidelines in place to prevent the spread of novel coronavirus COVID-19.
-Stay up-to-date on the latest WVU Medicine system visitor policies.

 Visitors are important to our patients.
 They provide love, encouragement and support.
 However, because patients are ill and need healing and rest, visitors are encouraged to adhere to some guidelines.
 Visitation may be limited by nursing staff or the physician if it is in the best interest of the patient.